simgriffi/git-workshop-notes/Notes.md

         $ git checkout master
         $ git merge <featurebranch>

+2. Merge updates in the master branch to a feature branch you are working on

+        $ git checkout <featurebranch>
+        $ git merge master

-2. Octopus merge
+3. Octopus merge

         $ git checkout master
         $ git merge <fb1> <fb2> <fb3>

-3. Subtree merge (useful if multiple repos are blended together into a single repo)
+4. Subtree merge (useful if multiple repos are blended together into a single repo)

         $ git checkout master
         $ git merge -s subtree <fb1>

 ## Rebasing

+Allows merging in code from another branch (often the master branch) while maintaining a clean, linear commit history.

 1. Retrieve upstream changes and relocate your local changes to the end